Ty France Preview, Player Props: Mariners vs. Mets

 Mets Pitching Rankings

-- The Mets have the 19th-ranked team ERA among all league pitching staffs (4.48).
+- The Mets have the 18th-ranked team ERA among all league pitching staffs (4.45).

-- In his most recent appearance on Friday against the Los Angeles Angels, the righty threw 6 2/3 innings, giving up two earned runs while surrendering four hits.
+- In his last time out on Sunday against the Los Angeles Angels, the left-hander tossed seven innings, allowing one earned run while surrendering three hits.

+- The 27-year-old has an ERA of 5.23, with 9.7 strikeouts per nine innings, in 22 games this season.
+Opposing hitters have a .287 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.